Home » Recipes » Breakfast » Smoothies » Carrot Cake Smoothie

 Carrot Cake Smoothie

-This healthy Carrot Cake Smoothie is a delicious way to sneak in some veggies to start your day!
+This Carrot Cake Smoothie is a delicious way to enjoy a veggie-based blend!

 author: Alyssa